meetjethvani/capstone/README.md

-This file is for NSSA Capstone project
+This file is for NSSA Capstone project.